I tested these along with two other pairs of trail shoes, switching between each pair run after run.

 - Its mesh upper is highly breathable in nature, which keeps the runner’s foot healthy and cool during the runs.
 Another interesting feature is the Quick Drain Zones which keep water from pooling in the foot-chamber.
 These zones also wick away moisture and perspiration.

-The footwear has the standard running length and the standard medium width of D and B for men and women, respectively.
+This running shoe from Vivobarefoot has the standard running length and the standard medium width of D and B for men and women, respectively.
 The footwear is most suitable for users with medium sized feet in terms of width.
 Also, its semi-curved shape enables the shoe to adapt itself to the shape of the foot and its changing movements.

 The Firm Ground outsole is known for its excellent abrasion-resistant properties and enhanced grip on various terrains.
 The sticky rubber provides the needed traction while running and prevents slippage on wet or slanting surfaces.